-We and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
+We, the selling stockholders, and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
 Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
 Goldman Sachs & Co.
-LLC.
-BofA Securities, Inc. and Jefferies LLC are the representatives of the underwriters.
+LLC is the representative of the underwriters.